Bobpick/RSS_Scraper/README.md

 # RSS and Atom Feed Scraper

-This Python program scrapes articles from RSS and Atom feeds, checks for alert words in the content, and stores relevant articles in a SQLite database.
+This Python program scrapes daily articles from RSS and Atom feeds for OSINT purposes, checks for alert words in the content, and stores relevant articles in a SQLite database.
 Additionally, it generates an HTML file containing hyperlinks to the scraped articles.

 ## Installation